thefuzz25/thefuzz25.github.io/_posts/2025-04-12-late-nights.md

 ## Apr 02
 Messed up the test today.

-Knew the answers but dunno what happened.
+Knew the answers but don't know what happened exactly.

-Just felt... foggy.
+Just felt... foggy 😶‍🌫️.
 <hr style="opacity: 0.7;">

 ## Apr 02 (contd.)
 This routine, ugh.

-I thought I could keep this up, but I can’t.
+I thought I could keep this up.
+Turns out I don't want to.

-Time to reset the hours.
+Time to flip the script.
 <hr style="opacity: 0.7;">

 ## Apr 03
 Note to self:

-One can feel a bit off after making the right decision.
+You can feel a bit off even after making the right decision.

 And that's okay.
 <hr style="opacity: 0.7;">